 Feedback from our clients shows near-term savings in the following areas:

 Before your actual monetary savings and payback period can be determined, one fact is clear: you need to get a firm handle on your energy information.
 Energy information management provides the foundation upon which all further utility bill accounting and energy management initiatives are built.
 A firm foundation also tells a good story.

 But together, dollar savings and a firm foundation tell a great story.
 Following are some of the stories we have heard from EnergyCAP customers over the past four decades.
 They represent a range of organization types and illustrate that energy and monetary savings can originate from a variety of sources from across the organization.

 The Riverside County, CA government maintains more than 1,800 facilities and manages approximately 4,500 utility accounts across 57 different vendors.
-Prior to implementing their EnergyCAP-based EMIS, the utility bill processing workflow was largely manual, lacked thorough auditing and data validation, and required redundant bill entry into accounting and energy management applications.
+Prior to implementing EnergyCAP as their ERP, the utility bill processing workflow was largely manual, lacked thorough auditing and data validation, and required redundant bill entry into accounting and energy management applications.

 The county’s legacy energy management software had been in place for several years without any updates.
 Functionality was limited, and the user interface was cumbersome, making it difficult to identify billing issues, or generate informative reports.
 Allocating energy use and cost among county agencies in shared facilities required a time-consuming analysis of complex spreadsheets.
 The energy management team needed to be able to identify inefficient county facilities, decrease energy consumption, expand use of renewable energy, and verify and quantify the success of their actions.